lucachaco/TickTock/README.md

 Please access the demo here: http://tick-tock.sourcequarter.com/

-Some of the tool used for build this small project.
+Some of the tools used to build this small project.
 * Vagrant
 * npm
 * Angular